Full-time Nature School: Forest Learners Q&A Recap

-A There is a social aspect to the program where kids do form strong bonds to each other because they are together all the time.
-Parents still have a community in their neighbourhood that doesn’t go away and kids still see friends from their old school.
+A There is a social aspect to the program where kids do form strong bonds with each other because they are together all the time.
+Parents still have a community in their neighbourhood that doesn’t go away, and kids still see friends from their old school.
 Plus, IDLC is a whole other community they can be a part of.

 A parent adds: Depending on the kid’s age, we find it more important for kids to bond with adults and parents.
 There are friendship opportunities in sports, our community, and the Forest Learners that we haven’t felt a lack of friends or opportunities for friendships.

 Another parent adds: We spend time with friends who have kids, and the flexibility of programs gives opportunities to sign up for more classes that can expose them to diverse kids.
 I do remember feeling like, here we are moving from a school with tonnes of community (Waldorf) and lots of parents to one that only has a tiny cohort.
 Will we be close as a parent group?
 Will the loss of Waldorf be significant?
 The reality is that it is a change and we miss aspects of the community from Waldorf, but the benefits to our son are too easy to see that it is worth it.

 Q Are you able to share an example of a kid that wasn’t right for the program?
 And is there a refund/withdrawal process?

 A There has been a case where a kid has more needs that could be found elsewhere.
 The cost of program is $6,250, and $500 of that is a nonrefundable deposit.
 We are able to refund the program fee as long as we fill the spot minus the weeks they attended and weeks that the spot was not filled.